Compensation for a Traumatic Brain Injury

 Some resources are available through programs like the Kentucky Traumatic Brain Injury Trust Fund, but people often find they need financial help beyond what’s offered by the state.

 When everyday, hardworking people are hurting, the Kentucky brain injury attorneys at Morgan, Collins, Yeast & Salyer step up to help.
-Our traumatic brain injury law firm has the skills to handle every aspect of your case, including pursing a personal injury lawsuit, filing for Social Security Disability benefits, and seeking workers’ compensation, if applicable.
+Our traumatic brain injury law firm has the skills to handle every aspect of your case, including pursuing a personal injury lawsuit, filing for Social Security Disability benefits, and seeking workers’ compensation, if applicable.

 Tell us about your case now in a free consultation.